 Why are environmental consultants so important right now?

-• Expanding Market: According to Mordor Intelligence, the environmental consulting market is expected to surge to $61.62 billion by 2029, up from USD 29.7 billion in 2016.
+- Expanding Market: According to Mordor Intelligence, the environmental consulting market is expected to surge to $61.62 billion by 2029, up from USD 29.7 billion in 2016.
 This growth signifies a robust expansion in both government and commercial sectors.

-• Employment Growth: The demand for skilled professionals in this field is also accelerating.
+- Employment Growth: The demand for skilled professionals in this field is also accelerating.
 The US Bureau of Labor Statistics projects in need of environmental consultants should grow faster than the average.
 This increase is largely attributed to heightened public concern over environmental hazards and the pressures placed on the environment by population growth.

 What education do you need to be an environmental consultant?

-If you’d like to be more hands-on, conducting field studies and analyzing scientific data, choose a degree in biology, geology, chemistry, or environmental science.
-However, don’t overlook the importance of communication and management skills.
-You’ll need to navigate both worlds.
+A bachelor’s degree helps aspiring environmental consultants regardless of their specialty.
+If you’d like to be more hands-on, conducting field studies and analyzing scientific data, consider a degree in biology, geology, chemistry, environmental science, or environmental assessments.
+However, don’t overlook the importance of communication and management skills; you’ll need to navigate both technical and regulatory aspects effectively.
 A practical internship is also very appealing to employers.

 Other benefits of our program include: